 What is the difference between Heplisav-B and Engerix-B?

 Heplisav-B and Engerix-B are both recombinant hepatitis B vaccines given by intramuscular (IM) injection, but Heplisav-B, approved in November 2017, contains an adjuvant, an agent that can help to boost the immune response to the vaccine.
+Hepatitis B vaccination is the primary way to prevent infections and complications caused by hepatitis B virus.

 Can Heplisav-B be used in children?